Tattoo Artist

 I'm 14 and want to get a RIP tattoo on my forearm.
 My question is will it stretch as I grow.

-Asked by cvleb about 12 years ago
+Asked by cvleb over 12 years ago

 Honestly, I don't recommend getting a tattoo when you are 14.
 Not only is your body still dramatically changing, which could result in an awkward tattoo when you are older, but your body is still growing, so what would be a forearm tattoo now won't be centered on your forearm once you stop growing.
 Plus, you have no idea what you want to do as a career when you are older, and a forearm tattoo could hinder you from pursuing certain career fields.
 PLUS, your taste as a 14 year old will be drastically different than when you are an adult, and I can almost 99% guarantee you will regret whatever tattoo you got at 14.
 Please don't get tattooed for at least another 4 years.
 Wait until you are older.
 You will thank me later.